-Total revenues reflect revenues from our Investment Banking and Investment Management business segments that include fees for services, transactionrelated client reimbursements plus other revenue.
-Net revenues reflect total revenues less interest expense related to repurchase agreements and the Senior Notes.
+Total revenues reflect revenues from our Investment Banking and Investment Management business segments that include fees for services, transaction-related client reimbursements plus other revenue.
+Net revenues reflect total revenues less interest expense related to repurchase agreements, the Senior Notes and other financing arrangements.

 Investment Banking.
 Our Investment Banking business earns fees from our clients for providing advice on mergers, acquisitions, divestitures, leveraged buyouts, restructurings and similar corporate finance matters, and from underwriting and private placement activities, as well as commissions from our sales and trading activities.
-The amount and timing of the fees paid vary by the type of engagement.
+The amount and timing of the fees paid vary by the type of engagement or services provided.
 In general, advisory fees are paid at the time we sign an engagement letter, during the course of the engagement or when an engagement is completed.
 The majority of our investment banking revenue consists of advisory fees that are dependent on the successful completion of a transaction.
 A transaction can fail to be completed for many reasons, including failure of parties to agree upon final terms with the counterparty, to secure necessary board or shareholder approvals, to secure necessary financing or to achieve necessary regulatory approvals.
 In the case of bankruptcy engagements, fees are subject to approval of the court.
-Underwriting revenues are recognized when the offering has been deemed to be completed, placement fees are generally recognized at the time of the client's acceptance of capital or capital commitments and commissions are recorded on a trade-date basis or, in the case of payments under commission sharing arrangements, on the date earned.
+Underwriting fees are recognized when the offering has been deemed to be completed, placement fees are generally recognized at the time of the client's acceptance of capital or capital commitments.
+Commissions and Related Fees includes commissions, which are recorded on a trade-date basis or, in the case of payments under commission sharing arrangements, on the date earned.
+Commissions and Related Fees also include subscription fees for the sales of research.
+Cash received before the subscription period ends is initially recorded as deferred revenue and recognized as revenue over the remaining subscription period.

 Revenue trends in our advisory business generally are correlated to the volume of merger and acquisition ("M&A") activity and/or restructuring activity, which tends to be counter-cyclical to M&A. However, deviations from this trend can occur in any given year or quarter for a number of reasons.
 For example, changes in our market share or the ability of our clients to close certain large transactions can cause our revenue results to diverge from the level of overall M&A or restructuring activity.
+Revenue trends in our equities business are correlated to market volumes, which generally decrease in periods of unfavorable market or economic conditions.